NO PUPPY MILLS

 • WINONA COUNTY BOARD MEETING (04/26/22): Animal Folks' Executive Director Ann Olson and Winona County residents spoke before the county board and asked that the issue be placed on the agenda.
 Board member asked for the research requested of staff by the county board last September.

-• WINONA COUNTY MEETING (08/24/21): On August 24, 2021, the topic to discuss dog breeder ordinances was agreed, by unanimous vote, to be placed on a future county board agenda (see above).
+• WINONA COUNTY BOARD MEETING (08/24/21): On August 24, 2021, the topic to discuss dog breeder ordinances was agreed, by unanimous vote, to be placed on a future county board agenda (see above).
 Animal Folks testified and asked for a moratorium on permits for dog breeding operations so a study could be conducted to review county conditions, processes, and breeder compliances.
 Data was provided showing violations by breeders of permits and licenses.
 Commissioner Olson made the motion that the topic of dog breeding permits be placed on a future agenda.
-First discussion to be held 09/14/21.

 • WINONA COUNTY BOARD MEETING (08/10/21): On August 10, 2021, after much discussion, the application for a dog breeding kennel by Erickson Shady Maple was denied (3-2 vote).
 Questions were raised by the board about compliance issues.
 Animal Folks testified in opposition to further permits.